nacler-83/trivia-api/README.md

 ## Tests
+Automated tests require an auth token.
+In `test_flaskr.py` provide an auth token and set `admin` variable to `True` or `False` based on whether token user is admin role.

-To run tests, simply run `sh run_tests.sh`.
+To run tests, run `sh run_tests.sh`.
 This will wipe test database, recreate database and run tests.
 Tests are done using unittest.

 You might need to `chmod +x run_tests.sh` in order to run it.